History of the Club

 Our club goes back to the beginning of Oak Ridge when Kodak was the manager of the Oak Ridge Facilities and promoted photography for its workers.
 There has been only one club with basically the same core members over the years.
 As the facility manager's changed, the club's name reflected that change.
 When I personally was most active, it was called the Carbide Camera Club and our meeting programs and monthly contest winners were reported in the Carbide Courier newsletter.
 Participation was encouraged by management.
 The club was supported with donated meeting facilities, darkroom space and equipment, and studio space and equipment.
 Much of the equipment we owned was donated as cast-offs from the manager at the time.
 Dues were about $5.00/year.

-When I became president, (what year?)
-I was interested in who had proceeded me in that capacity and compiled a sketchy list for myself.
+When I became president in 2007, I was interested in who had proceeded me in that capacity and compiled a sketchy list for myself.
 I can also look around for any additional information I have and will be glad to give it to anyone who would want it but assume that the secretary, Lee Smalley, should keep anything of substance with his other club "stuff".

 The above is my perspective and brief summary of the club's history as I know it.